DilanLivera/ColorGame/README.md

 # colorgame
 A simple color guessing game. app displays rgb values to the user, user needs to pick the correct color for rgb values displayed.
-Play to find out your rgb skills.
+Play and find out your rgb skills.

+This app was built using HTML, CSS and JavaScript.

 [Live site](https://dilanlivera.github.io/colorgame/)